WE FOSTER RESEARCH AND SCHOLARSHIP ACROSS ALL DISCIPLINES

-Research Support Services is the central university office with oversight of research management, regulatory compliance, research assurances and research promotion.
+Research Support Services (RSS) is the central university office with oversight of research management, regulatory compliance, and research assurances.
 The office is responsible for institutional approval of all grant proposals and contracts relating to sponsored research, instruction and service agreements, as the university's Authorized Organizational Representative.

 RSS provides regular and meaningful consultation with faculty, students and staff on compliance and the preparation of protocols submitted to compliance committees.
 RSS also advises faculty, staff and students on adherence to university policies and federal, state and local regulations as they pertain to the conduct of research.